dongmingh/v1performance/README.md

         "transType": "instantiate",
         "invokeType": "Move",
         ```
-        and set channelOpt name to the channel name:
+        and set channelOpt name to the channel name and specify the list of organizations that the chaincode will be instantiated:
         ```
         "channelOpt": {
             "name":  "testchannel1",
+            "channelTX": "/root/gopath/src/github.com/hyperledger/fabric/common/tools/cryptogen/crypto-config/ordererOrganizations/testorgschannel1.tx",
             "action":  "create",
             "orgName": [
-                "testOrg1"
+                "testOrg1",
+                "testOrg3"
             ]
         },
         ```
-        Note that action and orgName are ignored.
+        Note that action is ignored.

 ## Chaincodes
 The following chaincodes are tested and supported: